doycode/mlgorithms/mlgorithms/neural_genetic/README.md

       X: ndarray or list, shape=(n_samples, n_features)

-      model: saved model or None, when it is none, we need make predictions immediately after fitting.
+      model: saved model or None
+             When it is none, that means we should make predictions immediately after fitting.

       Returns:
           y: ndarray, shape=(n_samples).
 	     The predicted classes.

 * **model_save(self, model_path)**

       model_path: string or None
               The string include model name, for example: model_path="./model/test.model", when it is None,   model_path="./model/NGA_timestamp.model"

-      Returns:
-              None
+      Returns: None

 * **model_load(self, model_path)**